top of page

 What Should I Do with this information?

-Realize where you spend your time: When you are in a Leadership role, you want to be spending more of your time in quadrant 2.
-Is this to say you will never spend time in other quadrants or that everything not within quadrant 2 is beneath you, of course not.
-This tool is meant to help you identify where you are spending your time and to realize how or if it can be better utilized.
+Realize where you spend your time: When you are in a leadership role, you want to spend more of your time in quadrant 2.
+Is this to say you will never spend time in other quadrants or that everything not within quadrant 2 is beneath you?
+Of course not.
+This tool is meant to help you identify where you spend your time and realize how or if it can be better utilized.

 Understand the difference between improving your hotel and sustaining it: Put another way, are you working in your hotel or on your hotel?
-As a Leader, you want to be spending more time working 'on' your hotel and less time working 'in' it.
-Getting into the trenches as a Leader is valuable, but you want to make sure you are taking care of root causes and not always coming to the rescue.
-Meaning, if you have a day where you are short in housekeeping and you help your team get through it, that is perfect.
-However, if this is a normal occurrence, you should be in quadrant 2 finding a solution.
+As a leader, you want to spend more time working 'on' your hotel and less time working 'in' it.
+Getting into the trenches as a Leader is valuable, but you want to ensure you take care of root causes and not always come to the rescue.
+If you have a day where you are short in housekeeping and you help your team get through it, that is perfect.
+However, if this is a regular occurrence, you should be in quadrant 2, finding a solution.

-Delegate does not always mean get someone else to do it: In theory it would be great to delegate all our work to someone else, but we all know that's not the reality in our industry.
-Sometimes automating with technology, scheduling or batching your tasks to all be done at a certain time of week can be alternate forms of delegating.
+Delegate does not always mean getting someone else to do it: In theory, delegating all our work to someone else would be great, but we all know that's not the reality in our industry.
+Sometimes automating with technology, scheduling or batching your tasks to all be done at a particular time of week can be alternate forms of delegating.

-There are for sure intricacies and nuances to the above framework we did not go into.
-The important thing is realizing where you and your team are spending most of your day/week.
+There are intricacies and nuances to the above framework we did not go into.
+The important thing is realizing where you and your team spend most of your day/week.
 Once identified, you need to start building yourself a system to ensure you focus on the important tasks at hand and keep yourself accountable.
-As a hotel, finding time to work on what is important and not necessarily urgent, is what will differentiate you from your competition.
+As a hotel, finding time to work on what is important and not necessarily urgent will differentiate you from your competition.

 bottom of page